humandecoded/osint-challenge/README.md

  - Differentiates between accounts that are active, suspended, or don't/no longer exist.
  - Lets you know if a target handle's archived Tweets have been excluded from the Wayback Machine.
  - Saves a log of the deleted tweet URLs in case you want to view on the Wayback Machine.
- - Ability to rotate through a list of proxy servers to avoid 429 errors. **You will need to do this for data sets larger than about 800 tweets.**
+ - Ability to rotate through a list of proxy servers to avoid 429 errors. **You will need to do this for data sets larger than 800 tweets.**

 ## Usage
 >    twayback -u USERNAME [OPTIONS]